 We know that honey has plenty of uses in beauty recipes to keep our skin nourished and glowing, but did you know the health benefits of honey turn it into a powerful, liquid gold healer?
-Honey is loaded with anti-bacterial and anti-inflammatory properties and was even known as a great healing ingredient to ancient Egyptians.
-From easing allergies to treating wounds, honey has been an ingredient in healing recipes for thousands of years.
+Honey is loaded with antibacterial and anti-inflammatory properties and was even known as a great healing substance for ancient Egyptians [source].
+From easing allergies to treating wounds, honey has been an ingredient in various healing recipes for thousands of years.

 10 Healing Uses for Honey